apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Intel CPUs Witness Downfall In Performance After “Downfall” Vulnerability Mitigations Applied**
+**European markets close lower; UBS ends Credit Suisse protection measures, shares up 4.7%**

-You can read more about it [here](https://wccftech.com/intel-cpus-witness-downfall-in-performance-after-downfall-vulnerability-mitigations-applied/).
+You can read more about it [here](https://www.cnbc.com/2023/08/11/european-markets-open-to-close-earnings-data-and-news.html).

 ## Requirements
 - Python 3.8